Post-Nothing: Release and promotion

 In October, 2009, Japandroids performed their first-ever shows in the UK with a 4-night stand in London, including an in-store performance at Rough Trade East.
 On January 4, 2010, Japandroids made their television debut, performing the song "Wet Hair" on Late Night with Jimmy Fallon.
 In March, 2010, the band made their first of many SXSW appearances, performing 8 shows over 4 days in Austin.
-On April 16, 2010, the band recorded an episode of Morning Becomes Eclectic at KCRW in Los Angeles, which included a 6-song live in-studio performance.
-On June 16, 2010, the band performed "Young Hearts Spark Fire”, "Art Czars”, and "Younger Us" on MTV Live.
-On August 15, 2010, Japandroids’ show at The Fonda Theatre in Hollywood was filmed by Last Call with Carson Daly, with their performances of ”Young Hearts Spark Fire" and “Art Czars” airing during episodes on September 30, 2010 and November 16, 2010 respectively.
+On 16 April 2010, the band recorded an episode of Morning Becomes Eclectic at KCRW in Los Angeles, which included a 6-song live in-studio performance.
+On 16 June 2010, the band performed "Young Hearts Spark Fire", "Art Czars", and "Younger Us" on MTV Live.
+On 15 August 2010, Japandroids’ show at The Fonda Theatre in Hollywood was filmed by Last Call with Carson Daly, with their performances of "Young Hearts Spark Fire" and "Art Czars" airing during episodes on 30 September 2010, and 16 November 2010, respectively.